oktaytuncay/Kubernetes/kubernetes.md

 The service acts as a load balancer.
 The traffic coming into the service is balanced across all the pods in the deployment.
 The service has a cluster IP and a DNS name associated it, which usually goes like `mysql.default.svc.cluster.local`

-So any other application within the environment, like a WebServer can user this DNS name to reach MySQL database.
+So any other application within the environment, like a WebServer can use this DNS name to reach MySQL database.

 <p align="center">
   <img src="images/38.png" alt="drawing" width="400"/>
 </p>

-Since this is a master-slave topology, the reads could be served by master or slaves.
-But the writes must only be processed by the master.
+Since this is a master-slave topology, the reads could be served by masters or slaves.
+But the writing must only be processed by the master.
 So, it's ok for the WebServer to read from the MySQL service we created but we can't write to that service as it's going to load balance the writes to all pods under the service.
-And that's not what we want for MySQL cluster.
+And that's not what we want for the MySQL cluster.

 So we want to point the WebServer to the Master pod server only, but how do you do that?
 If we know the IP address of the Master pod, we can configure that in the WebServer.
-But IP addresses are dymanic and can change if the pod is recreated.
+But IP addresses are dynamic and can change if the pod is recreated.
 So we can not use that.

 What we need is a service that does not load balance requests, but gives us a DNS entry to reach each pod, and that's what a `headless service` is.